xyproto/env/README.md

 }
 ```

-Running the above problem like this: `REQUEST_TIMEOUT=1200 ./main`, outputs:
+Running the above program like this: `REQUEST_TIMEOUT=1200 ./main`, outputs:

     20m0s